Mennauu/real-time-web-1819/README.md

 </details>

 ## Play Spotify Together
-With the Play Spotify Together app you can use your Spotify Account to search for songs and add them to a shared playlist in which you will listen to synchronously with other users of the app.
+With the Play Spotify Together app you can use your Spotify Account to search for songs and add them to a shared playlist in which you will listen to, synchronously with other users of the app.
 You can also send messages to eachother.

 ![preview](github/preview.png)